 A printing press is typically a machine that enables you to transfer ink onto a pressed ink surface on any medium (which could be paper or cloth material), thereby creating an impression of ink.

 The printing press is credited as being one of the most significant events of the second millennium, because it revolutionized the way people communicated and packaged their ideas/concepts.

 While the earliest form of printing press for woodblock commenced around 200BC, the modern variants/processes involved with printing press including Photostat and rectigraph, screen printing, spirit duplicator, dot matrix printing, xerography, phototypesetting, ink jet printing as well as 3D printing, are came into existence from the early 1900s to the present.

 These technological advances in printing technology have transformed the printing press business into a large and flourishing multi-billion dollar industry.

-Here is a business plan for starting a printing shop business.
+Here is a free business plan for starting a printing shop business.

 Step 1: Find a Niche in the Printing Press Business and Stay There

 There are many scholarly articles that harp on the need for specialization in business, with demonstrable results.
 You must also apply this principle to setting up a Printing Press business.
 You could decide to set a digital printing business or Direct imaging printing press venture.